Knuxfan24/Sonic-06-Randomiser-Suite/README.md

 * Randomisation of Button Icons

-* Random text generation, with optional word length enforcement
+* Random text generation, with optional word length enforcement and text to speech

 * Random text colouration, with configurable chance